 The following outfits show how to dress when clear long nights lead to radiative cooling, and, hence strong loss of heat.
 This happens when the Canadian semi-permanent high pressure systems reaches into Alaska.
 Under these conditions, a polar air mass forms over the Interior, Yukon Territory, and the Northwest Territories.

 Thermal severe cold stress occurs even when you wear long underwear, a shirt plus sweater, double tights and a midi skirt like in the look below.

 The cat in the above photos is Celestina.
-She is 18 and a half years old.
-She doesn’t like at all that we opened the door to make photos.
+It’s obvious that she didn’t like at all that we opened the door to make photos.
 In the Arctic, taking outfit photos is a great challenge in winter.

 No matter whether it is “just cold” or below -30F or so, the right footwear is key to avoid cold feet at frigid temperatures.
 These shearling booties with insole work fine when I only have to walk from the parking lot to the building and don’t have to wait longer than 10 minutes for the campus shuttle.

 The business casual work look below shows another inspiration how to layer with a jacket.

 I hope it is cold enough for you today. - Alaska saying #quote Click To Tweet

 Christmas Outfit Idea

 Now what I wore Christmas: Black long sleeve Tee (not visible, a leather dress, half slip, double tights, and a sequin front jacket for some festive glam.
 My husband gave me the black and white necklace as a gift for Christmas.
 A real statement piece.